lorenzosquadrani/RobertasTree/README.rst

 Performances
 ============

-We evaluated the performances of the classifier defined in previous :ref:`section<Usage>`, both using it on its own and in the tree embedding.
+We evaluated the performances of the classifier defined in section `Usage`_, both using it on its own and in the tree embedding.

 Here's the best result we got in both cases.